Grayside Wind Farm LiDAR Installation

 Project overview

-Riversdale Enterprises was at the pre-planning application stage for the development of a wind farm in Biggar, South Lanarkshire.
-They were already running a noise survey and wanted a wind monitoring campaign to run alongside it.
-The hope is that Grayside Windfarm will be a productive wind farm due to the exceptional wind resource on site, highlighted by the number of other farm wind developments already in the area.
-However accurate data on wind resource potential was required to proceed with the project.
+Riversdale Enterprises were at the pre-planning application stage for the development of a wind farm in Biggar, South Lanarkshire.
+Already running a noise survey they required a wind monitoring campaign to run concurrently.
+It is assumed that Grayside wind farm will be a very productive site due to the exceptional wind resource, highlighted by the number of other developments in the surrounding area.
+Accurate wind resource data was required however, in order to proceed with the project.

 Background